demonnic/muddler/README.md

 ## Goals and/or features

+More complete documentation is available on the [wiki](https://github.com/demonnic/muddler/wiki), but a rundown of the basics follows:

 * Convention over configuration
   * Provide a standard directory and file structure for 'compiling' files into a Mudlet package
   * Allow the editing of your project and code in the editor of your choice, while still producing Mudlet objects
 * Provide for the description of all standard mudlet objects in json format
 * In particular allow for describing triggers in a clear Parent<->child manner, with all the options available in the UI in a json file.
 This is something I find it particularly onerous to do in pure Mudlet lua.
 * provide a file which can be distributed across the platforms Mudlet is available for (Windows/OSX/Linux) and act as a build tool similar to maven or gradle.
-This is being accomplished using the gradle shadow plugin (<https://github.com/johnrengelman/shadow>) to create a fat jar during testing and distribution archives containing start scripts for multiple platforms.
+This is being accomplished using the [gradle shadow plugin](https://github.com/johnrengelman/shadow) to create a fat jar during testing and distribution archives containing start scripts for multiple platforms.

 ## Usage